sjanel/coincenter/CONFIG.md

 Fill this file with your private keys for each of your account(s) in the exchanges.
 Of course, no need to say that this file should be kept secret, and not transit in the internet, or any other *Docker* image/layer or *git* commit.
 It is present in `.gitignore` and `.dockerignore` to avoid accidents.

-For additional security, always bind your keys to your IP (some exchanges will force you to do it anyway).
+For additional security, always bind your keys to your IP (some exchanges will force you to do it anyway), especially if you wish to use it for sensitive commands such as withdraws.

 [data/secret/secret_test.json](data/secret/secret_test.json) shows the syntax.